MetaSys-LISBP/PhysioFit/docs/models.rst

 Overview
 ---------

-Since PhysioFit 3.0.0, it is possible to create and implement models into the tool using your own python3 code.
-This section of documentation will explain how to write your first model, how to test your model and implement it into your local installation.
-A section will also describe how to submit your code for integration onto the `Workflow4Metabolomics <https://workflow4metabolomics.usegalaxy.fr/>`_ platform for use in fluxomics workflows for example.
+Since PhysioFit 3.0.0, users can create and implement their own models to calculate fluxes and other growth parameters for any biological system.
+This section explains how to write your first model, how to test the model and how to implement it on your PhysioFit instance.
+We also detail how to submit your code for integration onto the `Workflow4Metabolomics <https://workflow4metabolomics.usegalaxy.fr/>`_ platform for use in tailor-made workflows.

-# TODO: In simulate part explain that you can use analytical functions or numerical differentiation (ODE) and adding extra functions in simulate

 Creating your first model
 --------------------------